Planning a visit to Rome’s Colosseum in 2026?

 Is the Colosseum included in the Roma Pass?

 The Roma Pass can include Colosseum access, but you still need to follow reservation rules and choose a valid entry slot.
+Do not assume the pass alone lets you walk up and enter at any time.

 Read the Roma Pass Colosseum details.